medusajs/medusa/docs/content/advanced/backend/price-selection-strategy/override.md

 ## Test it Out

-Run your server to test it out:
+Run your backend to test it out:

 ```bash npm2yarn
 npm run start